 - How do the local schools rank?

-- What’s the neighborhood’s crime rate, and is it trending up or down?
+- What’s the neighborhood’s crime rate?
+Is it trending up or down?

 - How have prices in the area changed over the last few years?